orduno/navigation2/doc/exploration/multi-robot.md

 ## Navigation for Multi-robot Systems

-In general, a navigation as a sub-system provides:
+In general, a navigation sub-system provides:
   - Execution of elemental navigation tasks: point-to-point, keep pose, etc.
   - Execution of composed navigation tasks: way-point following, area coverage, etc.
-  - Execution of a sequence of navigation tasks
+  - Execution of a sequence (possibly chained) navigation tasks

-In ROS2, `nav2` provides *some* of this core functionality.
+Where `ros2/nav2` provides *some* of the core functionality.

 ### Current status

 The `nav2` stack currently supports multiple robots co-existing on a simulated environment sharing a ROS domain.
+Currently, `nav2` only provides point-to-point navigation.

 The `nav2_bringup` package provides the `nav2_multi_tb3_simulation_launch.py` file as an example for launching a multi-robot system in simulation.
 The following steps are executed during launch-time:
 - Spawn two robots into a Gazebo instance.